 This is definitely an interesting development in the National Lottery scratch card industry as they could be losing a large percentage of their income should any changes be made.

 A Spokesperson from Camelot, said:

 “We have no issue with a government review of the age limit for buying National Lottery products and are happy to assist in any way we can to help inform the decision.”

 If you’re interested in playing scratchcards online with a secure and reputable games room.
-Paddy Power has a great Welcome Bonus offer deal for new customers.
+Betfred has a great Welcome Bonus offer deal for new customers.